melinagiagiozis/Swimming-Project-SCI/README.md

 ## Datasets Preparation

-Download the pre-processed datasets into the `Data` folder located in the pre-defined path (data_path in `Scripts/config.py`).
+Download the pre-processed datasets into the `Data` folder located in the pre-defined path (`Scripts/config.py`).

 ## Extracting Swimming Parameters

 To first set up the healthy reference run `Scripts/create_healthy_reference.py`.
-The script will access the template in from `Data/Templates` and save it to `Data/Healthy_Reference_Data` located in the pre-defined path (data_path in `Scripts/config.py`).
+The script will access the template in from `Data/Templates` and save it to `Data/Healthy_Reference_Data` located in the pre-defined path (`Scripts/config.py`).

 To extract the swimming parameters run `Scripts/main.py`.
-The script will use the templates in `Data/Templates` and save them to `Results` located in the pre-defined path (data_path in `Scripts/config.py`).
+The script will use the templates in `Data/Templates` and save them to `Results` located in the pre-defined path (`Scripts/config.py`).

 ## Validation

 To validate the sensor orientations against optical motion capture (VICON, Oxford, UK) run `Scripts/validation.py`.
-Figures will be saved to `Figures` located in the pre-defined path (data_path in `Scripts/config.py`).
+Figures will be saved to `Figures` located in the pre-defined path (`Scripts/config.py`).

 ## Data Analysis

 To perform a comprehensive analysis of the extracted swimming parameters (as included in the publication [publication link]) run `Scripts/run_analysis.py`.
 This script conducts statistical analyses, visualizes the data, and applies k-means clustering for pattern identification.
-Figures will be saved to `Figures` located in the pre-defined path (data_path in `Scripts/config.py`).
+Figures will be saved to `Figures` located in the pre-defined path (`Scripts/config.py`).

 ## Contact